+Deny Variance Application No. 4076 based on the analysis of the required findings in the Staff Report; and

-- Deny Variance Application No. 4076; and - Direct the Secretary to prepare a Resolution documenting the Commission's action.
+Direct the Secretary to prepare a Resolution documenting the Commission's action.

 EXHIBITS:

 - 1. Conditions of Approval and Project Notes

 - 2. Location Map

 - 3. Existing Zoning Map

 - 4. Existing Land Use Map

 - 5. 1-Mile Radius Map of Variance Applications

 - 6. Site Plans and Detail Drawings

 - 7. Applicant's Variance Findings

 - 8. Summary of Initial Study Application No. 7677